-A trademark which is registered and extended abroad increases the value of the owner company and is a source of income.
-It enhances the credibility of the company towards its partners and public and private financial organizations.
-It makes it possible to create a franchise network.
+A trademark which is registered and extended in many countries increases the value of the owner company and can be a source of income.
+It enhances the credibility of the company towards its business and financial partners.
+With a trademark, it is also possible to create a franchise network.

-Why is it necessary to file its trademark?
+Why is it necessary to register its trademark?

 Not protecting its trademark is a mistake!

-A non-registered trademark can be used by a competitor who may file it, exploit it and prevent any other third party from using it, even its creator.
-Moreover, a trademark that is not registered is of no commercial value.
-It could not be made profitable through a sale or a licensing agreement, for instance.
+A non-registered trademark can be used by a competitor who may file for it first, exploit it, and prevent any other third party from using it, even its creator.
+Moreover, a brand that is not registered is of no commercial or economical value.
+It could not be made profitable through a sale or a licensing agreement.

-Finally, contrary to common beliefs, the cost for filing a trademark with the help from an industrial property attorney is modest, including for start-ups.
+Finally, contrary to common beliefs, the cost for registering a trademark with the help from an industrial property attorney is modest, even for start-ups.
 Especially when it is compared to the costs that the recovery of an unregistered trademark would entail (when the move is feasible).

 Why should you evaluate your trademark?

-Several reasons to do a financial valuation of a trademark:
+Several reasons can lead you to undertake a financial valuation of a trademark:

 - To prepare a transaction (sale, acquisition, joint-venture, etc.);

-- Generate income through license or franchise agreements;
+- To start generating income through license or franchise agreements;

-- Assess the amount of damages in case of non-authorized use of the trademark;
+- To assess the amount of damages in case of non-authorized use of the trademark by a third party;

 - To increase the value of the company;

-- Contribute it to the capital of a company to increase its equity.
+- To make it contribute to the capital of a company in order to increase its equity.

 The evaluation criteria of a trademark

-In order to estimate the value of a trademark, Brandon Valorisation analyzes various parameters such as:
+In order to estimate the value of a trademark, Brandon Valorisation analyzes the following points:

 - The legal aspects (seniority, protection, etc.), in partnership with Brandon IP;